Will Fish

 A graduate of Manchester United's youth system, Fish made his first-team debut for the club in a Premier League game in May 2021.
-He had a loan spell at Stockport County in the 2021–22 season.
+He had a loan spell at Stockport County during the 2021–22 season, and was loaned twice to Hibernian.

 Fish has represented England at under-17, under-18 and under-19 levels.

 Club career

 Fish made his professional debut for Manchester United on 23 May 2021 in their final game of the 2020–21 Premier League season against Wolverhampton Wanderers, coming on as a substitute for Daniel James in a 2–1 win.

 On 23 July 2021, Stockport County signed Fish on a season-long loan.
 On 7 January 2022, Manchester United announced that he had been recalled from Stockport.

 On 1 September 2022, Fish joined Hibernian on a season-long loan.
 He made his debut for Hibernian in a 1–0 defeat to Dundee United on 11 October 2022.
+Fish played regularly for Hibs during the second half of the 2022–23 season.
+After playing for Manchester United in pre-season matches during July 2023, Fish rejoined Hibernian on loan for the 2023–24 season.

+On 23 August 2024, Fish left Manchester United and joined EFL Championship club Cardiff City on a four-year deal.
+He scored his first goal for The Bluebirds on 28 October 2025, the winner in a 2–1 victory at Wrexham in the fourth round of the Carabao Cup.

 International career

 Fish has played youth international football for England at under-17, under-18 and under-19 levels.

 In October 2019, Fish scored for the England under-17 team in a defeat against Germany.

 On 2 September 2021, Fish made his debut for the England under-19 team during a 2–0 victory over Italy at St. George's Park.